yii-starter-kit/yii2-starter-kit/docs/installation.md

 ```

 ## Important notes
-- There is a VirtualBox bug related to sendfile that can lead to
-corrupted files, if not turned-off
+- There is a VirtualBox bug related to sendfile that can lead to corrupted files, if not turned-off
-Uncomment this in your nginx config:
+Uncomment this in your nginx config if you are using Vagrant:
 ```sendfile off;```